wmde/wikibase-release-pipeline/docs/topics/pipeline.md

 ./build.sh wikibase
 ```

-The output ends up in the `artifacts/` folder and will be built as described by the `versions.env` environment file.
+The output ends up in the `artifacts/` folder and will be built as described by the `variables.env` environment file.

 See the [Makefile](../../Makefile) for more build options.